U.S. Stocks Tick Higher as Investors Weigh Earnings

 "That's a deceleration from what we've had, but for 2018, I don't think people are backing off what we project," said Jeremy Bryan, a portfolio manager at Gradient Investments.

-The largest company in the S&P 500 hit another milestone Wednesday after reporting its best quarterly growth in two years last week.
-Apple shares rose to a new high, making the iPhone maker the first public U.S. company to ever reach a market value of $900 billion.
+Apple hit another milestone Wednesday, becoming the first public U.S. company to ever reach a market value of $900 billion.
+The largest company in the S&P 500 reported its best quarterly growth in two years last week.
+Shares rose 0.7% to an all-time high Wednesday.

-Shares of Snap, which isn't in the S&P 500, fell 18% after its quarterly results fell short of expectations.
-Shares were down as much as 20% in after-hours trading Tuesday, but pared declines after the company disclosed that Chinese tech giant Tencent Holdings bought a 12% stake.
+Shares of Snap fell 18% after its quarterly results fell short of expectations.
+Its quarterly loss more than tripled, as quarter-over-quarter growth in daily active users of social-media app Snapchat was its slowest since the company started reporting the metric.
+Snap disclosed Wednesday that Chinese tech giant Tencent Holdings bought a 12% stake.

 Roku, another high-profile technology firm that went public this year, is scheduled to report earnings for the first time as a public company after the market closes Wednesday.